Culture of Russia: Classical music

-Until the 18th-century, music in Russia consisted mainly of church music and folk songs and dances.
-In the 19th-century, it was defined by the tension between classical composer Mikhail Glinka along with other members of The Mighty Handful, and the Russian Musical Society led by composers Anton and Nikolay Rubinstein.
+Until the 18th century, music in Russia consisted mainly of church music and folk songs and dances.
+In the 19th century, it was defined by the tension between classical composer Mikhail Glinka along with other members of The Mighty Handful, and the Russian Musical Society led by composers Anton and Nikolay Rubinstein.
 The later tradition of Pyotr Ilyich Tchaikovsky, one of the greatest composers of the Romantic era, was continued into the 20th century by Sergei Rachmaninoff, one of the last great champions of the Romantic style of European classical music.
 World-renowned composers of the 20th century include Alexander Scriabin, Alexander Glazunov, Igor Stravinsky, Sergei Prokofiev, Dmitri Shostakovich, Georgy Sviridov and Alfred Schnittke.

 Soviet and Russian conservatories have turned out generations of world-renowned soloists.
 Among the best known are violinists David Oistrakh and Gidon Kremer, cellist Mstislav Rostropovich, pianists Vladimir Horowitz, Sviatoslav Richter, and Emil Gilels, and vocalist Galina Vishnevskaya.

 Ballet

 The original purpose of the ballet in Russia was to entertain the imperial court.
 The first ballet company was the Imperial School of Ballet in St. Petersburg in the 1740s.
 The Ballets Russes was a ballet company founded in the 1909 by Sergey Diaghilev, an enormously important figure in the Russian ballet scene.
 Diaghilev and his Ballets Russes' travels abroad profoundly influenced the development of dance worldwide.
 The headquarters of his ballet company was located in Paris, France.
 A protégé of Diaghilev, George Balanchine, founded the New York City Ballet Company in 1948.

 During the early 20th century, Russian ballet dancers Anna Pavlova and Vaslav Nijinsky rose to fame.
 Soviet ballet preserved the perfected 19th century traditions, and the Soviet Union's choreography schools produced one internationally famous star after another, including Maya Plisetskaya, Rudolf Nureyev, and Mikhail Baryshnikov.
-The Bolshoi Ballet in Moscow and the Mariinsky in Saint Petersburg remain famous throughout the world. ballet from then on spead world wide.
+The Bolshoi Ballet in Moscow and the Mariinsky in Saint Petersburg remain famous throughout the world.
+Ballet from then on spread worldwide.

 Opera

 The first known opera made in Russia was A Life for the Tsar by Mikhail Glinka in 1836.
 This was followed by several operas such as Ruslan and Lyudmila in 1842.
 Russian opera was originally a combination of Russian folk music and Italian opera.
-After the October revolution many opera composers left Russia.
+After the October Revolution many opera composers left Russia.
 Russia's most popular operas include Boris Godunov, Eugene Onegin, The Golden Cockerel, Prince Igor, and The Queen of Spades.